dingo/api-docs/Configuration.md

 Fractal is the default response transformer.

-You can configure this in your `.env`. file, however, advanced configuration will need to take place in a published configuration file or in your bootstrap file.
+You can configure this in your `.env`. file, however, for more complex configuration you will need a service provider or bootstrap file.

 ```php
 $app['Dingo\Api\Transformer\Factory']->setAdapter(function ($app) {